SU-MSDS-Obesity-Class-2025/Obesity/README.md

-# Obesity Research Project.
+# Socioeconomic and Lifestyle Determinants of Global Obesity Rates
-Analyzing how socioeconomic factors affect obesity
+>Analyzing how socioeconomic factors affect obesity rate across different countries

+## Project Overview

+- **Objective:** This project aims to examine how economic status, lifestyle behaviors, and health indicators relate to national obesity rates.
+By analyzing these variables across countries, we seek to identify key predictors of obesity and understand how social and economic development influence population health outcomes.
+- **Domain:** Health
+- **Key Techniques:** Regression, Data Imputation, Exploratory Data Analysis

 ## Quick Start